Poincar\'{e} duality for rigid analytic Hyodo--Kato theory: Introduction

 Consider a fine log scheme $X$ which is proper log smooth over $V^\sharp$, and assume that $Y_\pi:=X\otimes_{V^\sharp}k^0$ is of Cartier type over $k^0$.
 In their celebrated paper, Hyodo and Kato \cite{HyodoKato1994} constructed a morphism called the (crystalline) Hyodo--Kato map

 It depends on the choice of a uniformiser $\pi\in V$ and induces an isomorphism after tensoring with $K$.

 The domain $R\Gamma_\cris(Y_\pi/W^0)$ is often called the (crystalline) Hyodo--Kato cohomology.
 It is endowed with two endomorphisms called Frobenius operator and monodromy operator.
-The codomain $R\Gamma_\dR(X_K/K)$ is the log de Rham cohomology and comes with a descending filtration called Hodge filtration.
+The codomain $R\Gamma_\dR(X_K/K)$ is the log de~Rham cohomology and comes with a descending filtration called Hodge filtration.
 Under the identification via $\Psi_\pi^\cris$, the associated cohomology groups give rise to a filtered $(\varphi,N)$-module.
-When $X$ is semistable, this object contains information as rich as the $p$-adic \'{e}tale cohomology of $X_K$, by the semistable conjecture which is now a theorem (\cite{Tsuji1999-a}, \cite{Faltings2002}, \cite{Niziol2008}, \cite{Beilinson2013}).
+When $X$ is semistable, this object contains information as rich as the $p$-adic \'{e}tale cohomology of $X_{\overline{K}}$ (where $\overline{K}$ is the algebraic closure of $K$) as a Galois representation, by the semistable conjecture which is now a theorem (\cite{Tsuji1999-a}, \cite{Faltings2002}, \cite{Niziol2008}, \cite{Beilinson2013}).

 Among the generalisations of the semistable conjecture one should mention Yamashita--Yasuda's work (based on an unpublished paper by Yamashita) on the potentially semistable conjecture for non-proper varieties and its compatibility with the product structures \cite{YamashitaYasuda2014}.
 They crucially make use of log crystalline cohomology with (partial) compact support.
 In the proof, they also show the compatibility of the Hyodo--Kato map with the product structures (and hence with Poincar\'{e} duality).